Skip to main content

 Frequently Asked Questions

-For agents producing $250,000 or more in GCI, the Blueprint Pro (BB) plan typically results in lower total costs.
-At $250K GCI with 25 transactions, the BB plan costs approximately $10,213 compared to $21,443 on the BP plan.
-The crossover point depends on average commission per transaction – agents with larger average commissions benefit more from the BB flat-fee structure.
+For agents producing $250,000 or more in GCI, the Blueprint Pro (BB) plan typically calculates to a lower total cost.
+At $250K GCI with 25 transactions in the example, the BB plan costs approximately $10,213 compared with $21,443 on the BP plan.
+The crossover point depends on average commission per transaction; agents with larger average commissions calculate proportionally larger savings under the BB flat-fee structure.

 LPT Realty has approximately 70 Glassdoor reviews with a 3.5 overall rating and a 4.6 rating from agents specifically in the Real Estate Agent role.
 Sotheby’s International Realty has approximately 572 reviews with a 4.4 overall rating.
-Sotheby’s has a more established review sample given its longer history, while LPT’s role-specific rating among working agents is notably higher than its overall score.
+Sotheby’s larger review sample reflects its longer operating history; LPT’s in-role rating differs from the overall sample.

-Yes.
-LPT Realty does not restrict agents by price point, and there is no barrier to selling luxury properties under the LPT brand.
-The practical question is whether your luxury clients place value on the brokerage name or your personal track record.
-Agents who have built strong personal brands in the luxury segment can succeed at cloud brokerages.
-Agents who rely on brand association to access affluent clients may find the Sotheby’s name provides a meaningful competitive edge.
+is no barrier to selling luxury properties under the LPT brand.
+The practical question is whether luxury clients place value on the brokerage name or the agent’s personal track record.
+Agents who have built personal brands in the luxury segment can operate at cloud brokerages.

 Share This Post